L-amino-acid oxidase: Structure

 Most sv-LAAOs are reported as being homodimers with multiple subunits that have molecular weights around 50–70 kDa and the interaction between the subunits occurs via non-covalent interactions.
 Sv-LAAOs are present in the acidic, basic, and neutral forms of the protein.
 Studies that look at x-ray crystal structures have confirmed that sv-LAAOs are often found as functional dimers, with each dimer having three domains.
 The three domains are the substrate-binding site, FAD-binding site, and a helical domain.
-The substrate-binding site of the enzyme was determined to be at the base of a long funnel that extends 25 Å from the surface into the interior of the protein.
+The substrate-binding site lies at the bottom of a funnel-shaped cavity approximately 25 Å deep, enabling substrate specificity among sv-LAAOs.
+Structural differences in active site topology likely account for species-dependent substrate preferences.
+Additionally, LAAOs are thermolabile, with cold inactivation and heat reactivation properties, necessitating specific storage and pre-activation conditions to preserve enzymatic activity.
 It has also been determined that the FAD prosthetic group becomes deeply entrenched in the enzyme structure, which allows for pervasive interactions with both neighboring atoms and conserved water molecules.
 Additionally, this flavin-containing prosthetic group has been classified as providing snake venom with its quintessential dark yellow coloration, which is shown in Figure 2.

 One unusual characteristic reported for sv-LAAOs regards the cold inactivation and heat reactivation properties of the protein.
 Thereby, most sv-LAAOs are considered to be thermolabile enzymes.